 - Proceed to the trial but also, in parallel, begin reading another book from the list in its entirety

 - Once you have read a book completely, pick one thing that was mentioned in the book.

 - When you have something in mind, use AnswersFromExperiments and give it a try on a small scale within your organization.

 - Begin reading a new book from the reading list

-- Monitor the progress and see if you can get benefit from the practice with.
+- Monitor the progress and see if you can get benefit from the habit with.
 If it doesn’t seem to be getting a desired result, what can you adjust in your intentional experiment that might help?